South Lawson Waterfall Circuit: Overview

-Just south of the town of Lawson in the Blue Mountains, The South Lawson Waterfall Circuit is a popular walk in the town.
-The whole walk is in a temperate biome, and has a large diversity of fauna and flora, including the Musky Rat-Kangaroo, Eastern Whipbird, rarely the Superb Lyrebird, Golden Wattle, Fern, and the Blue and Red Gums.
-The walk is dog-friendly, as it is owned by the Blue Mountains City Council, not NPWS.
+Just south of the town of Lawson in the Blue Mountains, the South Lawson Waterfall Circuit is a popular walk in the town.
+The whole walk is in a temperate biome, and has a large diversity of fauna, including the musky rat-kangaroo, eastern whipbird and superb lyrebird.
+There is also a wide diversity of flora, including the golden wattle, fern, and the blue and red gums.
+The walk is dog-friendly, as it is owned by the Blue Mountains City Council, not the NPWS.
 Therefore, it is not a national park.